This is a beautiful collection of Polychromatic Ornament prints by Albert Racinet, all in the Public Domain.

 Racinet’s drawings of Persian printed linen of flowers and animals.

-Various examples in this plate give an accurate idea of the system of ornamentation generally made use of in Persian earthenware.
+Various examples in this plate give an accurate idea of the ornamentation system generally used in Persian earthenware.

 All the specimens of mosaics and enamelled terra-cotta come from the Alhambra of Granada and the Alcazar of Seville.